ladislav-hovan/lioness_sparsity_snakemake/README.md

 ## Room for Improvement
 Room for improvement:
 - Change the passing of arguments to rules
-- Define variables for input and output
+- Finish defining variables for input and output
+- Finish refactoring shared functionality

 To do:
-- Implement undersampling for sparsified expression generation
-- Make the pipeline compatible with CPU-only setups
-- Add coexpression and plots that show the effect of sparsity on it
+- Stratification of results by gene expression levels

 ## Acknowledgements